LabLamb/PNPForm/README.md

 ```

 #### validatedHandling: ValidatedHandling
-Explaination: This controls what happens when after the validation happens.
+This controls what happens when after the validation happens.
 Provide custom logic by passing it to `ValidatedHandling.custom` or set `PNPFormConstants.System.DefaultValidatedHandler` to your custom function.
 `Default: PNPFormConstants.System.DefaultValidatedHandler`
 Example:
 ```swift